 Lastly, if your utility has policies that disincentivize solar production – become an advocate!
 If you’re part of a co-op- use your vote, attend public meetings, and make your voice heard!
-Here is one example of one of our customers who could go solar after advocating at the local level.
+Here is one example of one of our customers who had to advocate at the local level to get solar.

 If you have any questions about going solar – reach out!
 We would love to help answer your questions.